colekappel/Caltech-Summer-Project/README.md

 If you do use this program then as fast as possible after uploading the sketch with #define SETTIME uncommented, upload the sketch with #define SETTIME commented.
 Then google the IP address and make sure the time is very close to the actual time.
 Again, the RTC time will most likely lag by several minutes depending on how fast you upload the sketch after setting the time using this sketch.

- # Environmental Sensing System Instructions
+ # Environmental Sensing System Instructions and Output

 Upload the Arduino sketch.
 Make sure the real time clock (RTC) is set to the correct time.
 See “Arduino Program Documentation” for instructions uploading the Arduino sketch.
 On the same computer that you uploaded the Arduino sketch - use Bernard at HCST -, run the MATLAB programs.
 See “OctoprogramDocumentation” for instructions using these programs.